Easy Green Smoothie, why do I love thee? Let me count the ways.

 Green smoothies awaken our healthy cravings.
 Dark, leafy greens contain the deepest intelligence of the plant.
 Chlorophyll is the plant’s ability to transform sunlight into energy.
 Our world and our lives depend on this.

-When we eat greens, the chlorophyll awakens our cells’ intelligence, which might have been buried under lots of, well, not-so-smart food.
+When we eat greens, it’s like a part of us remembers what true nourishment is.
 As a result, our cravings begin to change; our feeling of connectedness to our ecosystem grows; our access to our inner knowing and thus our greatest potential emerges.
-Not to mention it gives you an awesome buzz!
+Not to mention the natural buzz of a green smoothie.
 If you’re a coffee drinker, try this first and put your coffee off.
-Who knows, you could eventually decide to replace caffeine with green.
+Who knows, you could eventually even decide to replace caffeine with green smoothies.

 3. Nature’s Air-Conditioning